-This Policy serves to provide information about the terms and conditions, rules and regulations applicable to the processing of personal data of guests making use of the services provided by the hotels managed by Polski Holding Hotelowy sp. z o.o.
+This Policy serves to provide information about the terms and conditions, rules and regulations applicable to the processing of personal data of guests making use of the services provided by the hotels and properties managed by Polski Holding Hotelowy sp. z o.o.

 Table of Contents

 9. Your rights

 Your Data Controller is Polski Holding Hotelowy sp. z o.o.
 (PHH) with its registered office at ul.
 Komitetu Obrony Robotników 39G, 02-148 Warsaw, entered in the National Court Register under KRS number 0000047774.

 Any matters regarding the processing of your personal data, including the exercise of your rights by the Controller, may be voiced by contacting the Data Controller by email: firstname.lastname@example.org, by phone: 22 65 00 872, or by post: Inspektor Ochrony Danych [Data Protection Officer], Polski Holding Hotelowy sp. z o.o.
 Warsaw ul.
 Komitetu Obrony Robotników 39G, post code: 02-148.

 3. Legal grounds for and purposes of data processing

 As regards the use of hotel services, the legal grounds for processing your personal data for the purpose of the execution and performance of a hotel services agreement, including management of bookings, payments, invoicing, getting acquainted with your expectations and adapting our services to your individual needs, handling complaints, as well as for the purpose of compilation of statistical data of commercial nature and conducting customer satisfaction surveys, marketing activities, internal audits, and also for the purpose of ensuring safety throughout the hotel and propertie premises and data archiving, are: